 Arthur Zanin has performed in orchestral and chamber music settings in South America, the United States and Europe.
+He is currently the Principal Trumpet of the Charlottesville Symphony and has appeared as a guest musician with a number of orchestras, including the Pittsburgh Symphony, Sarasota Orchestra, Hawaii Symphony and the Naples Philharmonic.
 Dr. Zanin worked as a freelancer in New York City performing in a variety of recitals, shows and recordings in prestigious concert venues such as the Lincoln Center and the Kauffman Center.
-He currently holds the Georgia Haigh, In Memory of Joseph F. Haigh Chair with the Southwest Florida Symphony and also performs as a guest with a number of orchestras including the Sarasota Orchestra and the Naples Philharmonic.

-As an educator Dr. Zanin has held a private studio since 2006, a Teaching Assistant position at the Rutgers University and taught master classes to brass programs in colleges and high schools around the country.
-Dr. Zanin led youth orchestras as a conductor in Brazil and Spain and currently appears as a Trumpet Instructor at the Music Foundation of Greater Naples, in Naples, Florida.
+As an educator, Dr. Zanin holds the Trumpet Lecturer position at University of Tennessee Knoxville and the Trumpet Lecturer position at University of Virginia.
+Dr. Zanin has held a private studio since 2006, a Teaching Assistant position at the Rutgers University, and taught master classes to brass programs in colleges and high schools around the country.
+He is currently the Editor-in-Chief of the International Music Journal; a new online publication being released in the Fall of 2020.

 Training & Workshops